-- 18 The two long-term sources of atmospheric carbon are CO2 degassing from metamorphic - 19 and volcanic activity, and oxidation of organic carbon (OC) contained in sedimentary rocks, or - 20 petrogenic organic carbon (OC{petro}).
+- The two long-term sources of atmospheric carbon are CO2 degassing from metamorphic - and volcanic activity, and oxidation of organic carbon (OC) contained in sedimentary rocks, or - 20 petrogenic organic carbon (OC{petro}).
 The latter flux is still poorly constrained.
-In this study, we - 21 report Particulate Organic Carbon (POC) content and 14C-activity measurements in Amazon - 22 River sediments, which allow for estimates of the OC{petro} content of these sediments.
-A large
+In this study, we - 21 report Particulate Organic Carbon (POC) content and 14C-activity measurements in Amazon - River sediments, which allow for estimates of the OC{petro} content of these sediments.
+A large decrease of OC{petro} content in riverine sediments is observed from the outlet of the Andes to the mouth of the large tributaries.
+This loss reveals oxidation of OC{petro} during transfer of sediments in the floodplain, and results in an escape of ca. 0.25 MtC/yr to the atmosphere, which is on the same order of magnitude as the CO_2 consumption by silicate weathering in the same area.
+Raman microspectroscopy investigations show that graphite is the most stable phase with respect to this oxidation process.
+These results emphasize the significance of OC{petro} oxidation in large river floodplains in the global C cycle.

-30 INTRODUCTION
+INTRODUCTION

-31 CO2 degassed from Earth's interior is partly scavenged by chemical reactions occurring 32 during weathering of silicate rocks and subsequent carbonate precipitation in the ocean (Garrels 33 et al., 1976).
-It is also consumed by photosynthesis followed by burial of organic matter in 34 marine sediments (Hayes and Waldbauer, 2006).
-These two mechanisms have respectively built up the two major carbon reservoirs of Earth's surface: limestones (50 x 106 GtC), and 14C-free 35 36 organic matter disseminated in sedimentary rocks, or petrogenic OC (OC{petro}, 12.5 x 106 GtC; 37 Berner, 1990).
-The oxidation of petrogenic OC is a source of CO_2 to the atmosphere (Berner, 2004).
-However, quantifying the modern rates of OC{petro} oxidation remains a challenge for 38 39 understanding and modeling the geological carbon and oxygen cycles.
-Although a few studies based on soil profiles have attempted to determine rates of OC{petro} oxidation (e.g., Keller and 40 41 Bacon ; 1998, Petsch et al., 2000), budgets of fossil organic carbon oxidation at river catchment 42 scale have not received much attention (e.g., Galy et al., 2008b; Hilton et al., 2008).
-43 The dissolved and particulate load transported by rivers derive from chemical weathering

-43 The dissolved and particulate load transported by rivers derive from chemical weathering 44 of rocks and physical erosion of soils and rocks.
-This includes organic material, which consists 45 in a mixture of recent biospheric carbon (OC{recent}), and OC{petro} (Blair et al., 2004 ; Komada et al.,
+CO2 degassed from Earth's interior is partly scavenged by chemical reactions occurring during weathering of silicate rocks and subsequent carbonate precipitation in the ocean (Garrels et al., 1976).
+It is also consumed by photosynthesis followed by burial of organic matter in marine sediments (Hayes and Waldbauer, 2006).
+These two mechanisms have respectively built up the two major carbon reservoirs of Earth's surface: limestones (50 x 106 GtC), and 14C-free organic matter disseminated in sedimentary rocks, or petrogenic OC (OC{petro}, 12.5 x 106 GtC; Berner, 1990).
+The oxidation of petrogenic OC is a source of CO2 to the atmosphere (Berner, 2004).
+However, quantifying the modern rates of OC{petro} oxidation remains a challenge for understanding and modeling the geological carbon and oxygen cycles.
+Although a few studies based on soil profiles have attempted to determine rates of OC{petro} oxidation (e.g., Keller and Bacon; 1998, Petsch et al., 2000), budgets of fossil organic carbon oxidation at river catchment scale have not received much attention (e.g., Galy et al., 2008b; Hilton et al., 2008).
+The dissolved and particulate load transported by rivers derive from chemical weathering of rocks and physical erosion of soils and rocks.
+This includes organic material, which consists in a mixture of recent biospheric carbon (OC{recent}), and OC{petro} (Blair et al., 2004; Komada et al.,